wartech0/dcs_liberation/README.md

 # WARNING PLEASE READ

 This repository in its current state ignores all CORS related issues please do not run this in a production enviroment doing so is risky.
 COR related issues will be fixed later with an authentication system.

+##Using the webinterface

+Build and configure dcs-liberation just as you would on the main branch.
+Start DCS liberation have it run in the background.
+Open a terminal in web-interface/ type npm start and navigate to http://localhost:3000